In week 8 of our 16-week sales training webinar series, we discuss sales voicemail strategies.

 - Get a lot of voicemails from salespeople

 - Will not listen to many of their messages

 6 Reasons Why Prospects Don’t Call Back

-One of the key assumptions that we build our sales voicemail strategies around is that prospects do not call salespeople back that leave voicemail messages from cold calls.
-Here are six reasons why we feel this is a safe assumption to operate with”
+One of the key assumptions that we build our sales voicemail strategies around is that prospects do not call salespeople back who leave voicemail messages from cold calls.
+Here are six reasons why we feel this is a safe assumption to operate with.”

 - The prospect is too busy to return the call.

 - The prospect is not interested (yet).